 The Coquitlam Farmers Market has been an important part of the city's local food scene for 20 years, but it wasn't started by farmers -- it was started by students for a class project.
 Terri Evans was one of four students in a Simon Fraser University sustainable communities course who wanted to use city space to highlight local food.
 What better way to do that, the students thought, than to help set up a farmers' market.
 "Farmers' markets provide a lot of economic activity," Evans says.
 "They provide a great opportunity to buy food directly from local farmers, and for people to re-learn knowledge that they've lost -- such as the seasonality of foods."
 The City of Coquitlam was happy to support the project.
 It made sense that local citizens should be more connected to locally grown food.
 Fast-forward 20 years, and the Coquitlam Farmers Market now contributes $1.5 million to the local economy during its summer season alone.
 It's been a while since Evans was a student, but she's still involved with SFU.
 She manages the university's urban studies program and is also an instructor with the department of geography.
 "I think it provides a lot of credibility for students to see their instructors doing work in the community," she says.
 Evans is also still involved with developing the market, and is satisfied to know that she helped change shopping habits in the suburb.
 Check out the full story at SFU's website here.
 Read more: Education, Food, This article is part of a Tyee Presents initiative.
-Tyee Presents is the special section within The Tyee where we highlight contests, events and other initiatives that are either put on by The Tyee or by our select partners.
+Tyee Presents is the special sponsored content section within The Tyee where we highlight contests, events and other initiatives that are either put on by us or by our select partners.
+The Tyee does not and cannot vouch for or endorse products advertised on The Tyee.
 We choose our partners carefully and consciously, to fit with The Tyee’s reputation as B.C.’s Home for News, Culture and Solutions.
 Learn more about Tyee Presents here.